Wednesday, 6 November 2024

 European Hare

 We arrived at Robert's farm as the sun started setting.
-Here Phil immediately pointed out the nesting Tawny Frogmouth to us, a wonderful species to see even if I have seen them many times!
-This chick is looking far to big to be in the nest and should fledge very soon.
+Here, Phil immediately pointed out the nesting Tawny Frogmouth to us, a wonderful species to see everytime, you can never have too much Tawny Frogmouths!
+The chick is looking far to big to be in the loosely made nest and should fledge very soon.

 Tawny Frogmouth

 We enjoyed a few biscuits under the beautiful sunset.
 The last bird we saw in the dimming light was an Australian Hobby!
-A species I have wanted to see for so long, I wasn't really expecting to see one here, turns out there is a nesting pair in the farm!
+A species I have wanted to see for a long time, I didn't expect to see one on this trip, so it was a nice surprise to learn that a pair is nesting at the farm!

 Black Kite